armory/docs/content/en/docs/installation/aurora-install.md

 time="2021-07-16T17:48:30Z" level=info msg="starting agentCreator provider:\"kubernetes\" name:\"account-test\""
 ```

-## Install the Armory Deployment Plugin
+## Install the Project Aurora Plugin

 A quick note on secrets you can configure secrets as outlined in the [Secrets Guide]({{< ref "secrets" >}})